2025-2026 Headways™ Offerings

 Facilitators:

-Monique Eguavoen, Director of College Counseling, Westridge School, Pasadena, CA
+Monique Eguavoen, Director of College Counseling, Westridge School, Pasadena, California, USA

-Valerie Welsh, Director of College Counseling, The Baldwin School, Bryn Mawr, PA
+Valerie Welsh, Director of College Counseling, The Baldwin School, Bryn Mawr, Pennsylvania, USA

 In today’s rapidly evolving admissions environment, effective college counseling requires more than just knowledge – it demands strategy, adaptability, and insight.
 This workshop will dive into current trends (including test-optional policies, AI’s impact on applications, equity in access, and the landscape of higher education) to ensure our approach and practice remains relevant and impactful as we guide students in finding their best-fit college or university.